There are many reasons why you may decide to avoid seeing the doctor.

 HPV vaccine for boys

-There have been increasing calls for boys to be included in the vaccination programme.
+There had been increasing calls for boys to be included in the vaccination programme.
 Campaigners argue that without the vaccination, boys and men are vulnerable to a number of HPV-related conditions such as genital warts, and penile and anal cancers.